jamesdeklerk/laserpig/README.md

 ---

 ### How to play:
-- Tap LEFT side of screen to go up.
+- Tap *left* side of screen to go up.
-- Tap RIGHT side of screen to go down.
+- Tap *right* side of screen to go down.
-- Tap the Boost button for extra speed and points.
+- Tap the *Boost* button for extra speed and points.

 ### Features:
 - Unlock Levels and jet packs by earning credits.